ninabarzh/broomstick/content/posts/The-art-of-selling-you-crap.md

 * Washing Machines – Built to survive exactly two years (conveniently, one month past the warranty).
 The vital components?
 Made of cheese.
 The rest?
 Titanium.
 Just enough to lull you into a false sense of value before the drum falls off mid-cycle.
 * Printer Ink Cartridges – Equipped with "smart" chips that scream "I’M EMPTY!" when they’re still 40% full.
 Refill them?
 Oh no, that would be reckless.
 Never mind that the printer itself costs less than the ink required to print a single PDF.
 * Disposable Razors – A marvel of modern engineering.
 The blades?
 Sharp enough for three shaves.
 The handle?
 Sturdy enough to last a lifetime you’ll never use it for.
 * Nylon Stockings – Originally strong enough to tow a tank, now designed to disintegrate if you so much as look at them wrong.
-Because nothing says "female empowerment" like forcing women to buy new tights every time they leave the house.
+Because nothing says "female power" like forcing women to buy new tights every time they leave the house.
 * Smartphones – Soldered-in batteries with secret kill switches that ensure your phone becomes a brick after 18 months.
 Apple calls it "optimised battery performance".
 We call it "planned senility".

 ### The Environmental Catastrophe No One Wants to Talk About